GameChangerFinance/dandelion-lite/README.md

 Base system install:
 As a base system we use ubuntu-server version 24.04.
 We use the normal install not the minimal one.
 Also install OpenSSH server to allow for system administration.
-1. When install do `ip -br a` to get the ip address of your newly installed server
+1. When install is completed do `ip -br a` to get the ip address of your newly installed server
 2. From you local system.
-So not on your server do `ssh-copy-id username@server-ip` This will copy your ssh keys to the server to allow easy login
+So not on your server do `ssh-copy-id USER_NAME@SERVER_IP` This will copy your ssh keys to the server to allow easy login
-3. Do `ssh username@server-ip`
+3. Do `ssh USER_NAME@SERVER_IP`

 To deploy or run Dandelion Lite:
 1. Clone the repository to your local machine.